THE VILLAGE OF NAFRAITURE, 1920

 Painter of genre scenes, portraits and landscapes; draughtsman.

 The first noteworthy works appeared around 1880.
 The art of Léon Frédéric exults in the expression of the person.
-Even in his reminiscences, Léon Frédéric has always remained definitely personal.
 A painter of mystical and symbolic scenes of the life of country people and workers, and also of ideal figures and realistic landscapes.
-Children play an important part in his groups.
+Children play an important part in his art.

 Nr.
 99 on page 32 in Georges Frédéric’s Catalogue.